karlyndiary/DA-Cheatsheet/Tableau/[11] Data Organization.md

     - Groups are created using dimensions only.
     - Groups simplify data by categorizing data points into clear, relevant categories.
 - Cluster Groups
+  - A statistical technique is used to group similar data points.
+  - Cluster Algorithms: K-means [Tableau pick], Hierarchical and Density-Based.
+  - How it works?
+    - We're going to go with three clusters.
+And after that, the algorithm going to pick three points.
+And we call them centroids.
+And then it's going to assign the data points to the nearest centroid.
+So for this data point, it can belong to the green cluster.
+And then it's going to go to the next data point and calculate the length between it and the three centroids.
+And then it can assign it to the nearest centroid for this is going to be the red cluster.
+So the algorithm can do that for all data points and assign them to the closest centroid.
+So in the end, we will have three clusters green red and blue.
 - Sets
+  -